![]() |

 Simultaneous Deaths

 Buy/Sell Arrangements under Business Succession Agreement The operation of the Business Succession Agreement depends on the order in which the Proprietors died.
 The following explanation applies where there are two Proprietors.
-First Proprietor to Die If the person is the First Proprietor to die, the standard Provisions require that Proprietor and any Related Party Vendorsto sell their Equity to the Continuing Proprietor (and their Related Party Purchasers).
+First Proprietor to Die In the case of the First Proprietor to die, the standard Provisions require that Proprietor (and any Related Party Vendors) to sell their Equity to the Continuing Proprietor (and their Related Party Purchasers).
 The first Proprietor to die will be fully paid out, in exactly the same manner as if they had been the only Proprietor to die.
 This will normally occur, even if the other Proprietor has died as well.
-Second Proprietor to Die The Second Proprietor to die will now own all of the Equity in the Business.
-Upon the subsequent Death of the Continuing Proprietor, their Families will have the responsibility and burden of deciding whether to:
+Upon their Death, the First Proprietor ceases to have any rights to acquire the Equity of the Second Proprietor on their Death.
+Second Proprietor to Die As a result of the first transaction, the Second Proprietor to die (the Continuing Proprietor) will now own all of the Equity in the Business.
+Upon the subsequent Death of the Continuing Proprietor, the Equity in the Business will be distributed to their Family in accordance with their Will (or other documentation).
+Their Family will now have the sole responsibility and burden of deciding whether to:

 Whether the Business is sold at a loss or for a gain, both Families would share equally in the loss or gain.
 This alternative would effectively bind the two Families into a "three-legged race", where they would have to make decisions and reach agreement together about the fate of the Business.
 It should not be assumed that this will be an easy or conflict-free process.